-The variation comes from differences in the depth of the inhale, breath holding, and the duration of the puff.
+The variation comes from differences in the depth of the inhale, breath holding, and the duration of the puff (here you have some smoking tips for a better high).
 For oral cannabis, the bioavailability of THC drops to 10 to 20 percent.

 You may be wondering: if oral THC is less bioavailable, why are edibles so strong?
 Unlike inhaled cannabis, oral cannabis is processed by the liver before it produces psychoactive effects.
 In the liver, THC is broken down into a smaller metabolite called 11-hydroxy-THC.